noseglid/canumb/README.md

 less than 1000 digits.
 But that's still very large numbers.
 Very useful for those long network protocol bit-streams.

-The binary output may also be aligned (both the service and the frontend supports this), so you can group them for easier digestion.
-Typically 8 bits (1 byte) per group.
+The binary output may also be aligned (both the API and the frontend supports this), so you can group them for easier digestion.
+Typically 8 bits (1 byte) per group is useful as binary protocols often are octet-aligned.

-Only unsigned numbers at this point, feel free to help out improve support.
+Only unsigned integer numbers at this point, feel free to help out improve support.

 ### Encoding and Decoding